 How Is Ethmoid Sinusitis Diagnosed?

 use a swab to take a sample.
 This sample will be sent to a lab to check for

 your sinuses can help identify any blockages.
-A computerized tomography (CT) scan, which provides much more detail than an X-ray, can also
+A CT scan, which provides much more detail than an X-ray, can also

-Your doctor may also use an endoscope (a small tube fitted with a camera) to check for blockages in your nasal passages.
+called an endoscope to check for blockages in your nasal passages.

 Treating Ethmoid Sinusitis